 WORKS & WASTE MANAGEMENT SERVICES

-There may be days where your bins are not collected on time (truck breakdown or running late).
+There may be days where your bins are not collected on time (truck breakdown or running late due to heavy workload).
 If this happens, please leave your bins out as they will be collected within the next 24hrs.
-Our Contractor is also dealing with staff shortages due to Covid related illnesses.

-The following opening hours will apply from Monday 30th October 2023 to Sunday 28th April 2024 at Orford, Swansea, Coles Bay, and Bicheno:
+The following winter operating hours/days will apply until Monday 29th April 2024 to November 2024 at Orford, Swansea, Coles Bay, and Bicheno:

 Open: Sunday 10.00am – 2.00pm